Rosedale Senior Center

 Today seniors at the Rosedale Senior Center pride themselves on being a part of a friendly center that loves to laugh.
 Special events always draw a crowd for great food and music.
 Some of these events include: Member Appreciation Lunch, Bull Roast, Father's Day Breakfast, and the Crazy Fashion Show.

-Some of the center's recent accomplishments include logging over 2,300 miles to win the Race Across Maryland walking challenge against Overlea Senior Center and forming an official charter of the Red Hat Society called the "Rosy Red Hatters of Rosedale."
+The center has an official charter of the Red Hat Society called the "Rosy Red Hatters of Rosedale."

 Volunteers Make the Difference!